U.S. Postmaster acknowledges 'extreme delays' in some mail, says USPS needs big changes

 WASHINGTON (Reuters) - U.S. Postmaster General Louis DeJoy told lawmakers on Thursday that there are still “extreme delays” in some mail deliveries and that a 10-year strategic plan will revise existing service standards.

+In February, electric-vehicle maker Workhorse Group Inc lost out when USPS awarded a $482 million contract to Oshkosh Defense to finalize production for the next-generation postal vehicles.

+Last month, DeJoy said USPS was committed to having EVs make up at least 10% of its new fleet.

-The U.S. Postal Service faces a $160 billion projected loss over the next decade and is looking to cut costs as it faces shrinking first-class mail volumes.
+The USPS faces a $160 billion projected loss over the next decade and is looking to cut costs as it faces shrinking first-class mail volumes, DeJoy told a hearing of the House of Representatives Appropriations subcommittee.

 The current standards are “not achievable,” DeJoy said.
 “We cannot go to California from New York in three days without going on planes and we don’t own planes.”